Skimboard Buying Guide

 |14.5 - 17.5>||90 - 110>||56"|

-We recommend waxing your skimboard for grip, similar to waxing a surfboard.
-You can also add a traction pad and/ or arch bar to your skimboard for even better grip and control on the board.
-Circle One sells full skimboard packages which include both a traction pad and arch bar, along with some wax and a premium skimboard bag to protect and carry your skimboard when travelling.
+As a minimum, we recommend waxing your skimboard for grip (similar to waxing a surfboard).
+You can also add a traction pad and / or arch bar to your skimboard for even better grip and control on the board.
+Circle One sells full skimboard packages which include both a traction pad and arch bar, along with some wax and a premium skimboard bag to protect and carry your skimboard when on the move.

-If you would like more specific advice on which skimboard would be right for you then please give us a call on 0330 043 1256 or email us on [email protected]
+If you would like more specific advice on the best skimboard for you, or if you are buying for a family member, then please give us a call on 0330 043 1256 or email us on [email protected] and we will be happy to chat and provide you with advice.